Arya-Ashti/OSNN_Model_Python/README.md

 - \# developers involved
 - Average time interval between crrent and last change
 - \# unique changes made
-- dev experience
+- Dev experience
-- recent dev experience
+- Recent dev experience
-- dev experience on a subsystem
+- Dev experience on a subsystem

 ## Methods

+### Supervised Learning
+A Radial Basis Function Network (RBFN) was trained using fully labeled commit data.
+The RBFN was optimized using methods such as gradient descent and k-means clustering to determine the optimal parameters.

+### Semi-supervised Learning
+The semi-supervised approach utilized a small subset of labeled data along with a large pool of unlabeled data.
+The RBFN was extended to incorporate techniques like pseudo-labeling and graph-based methods to exploit the underlying structure of the unlabeled data.
 ## Installation